netgroup-polito/CrownLabs/operators/README.md

 - **Instance** defines an instance of a certain template.
 The manipulation of those objects triggers the reconciliation logic in the operator, which creates/destroy associated resources (e.g.; Virtual Machines).

 ### Persistent Feature

-The Instance Operator allows you to create persistent Virtual Machines.
+The Instance Operator allows you to create persistent Virtual Machines (VM).
 Persistent means that the VM can be stopped and restarted, deleted and recreated without data loss.
-To make this possible, the content of the VM's disk is stored in a PVC.
 In order to use this feature, [the CDI operator](../infrastructure/virtualization/README.md) has to be installed.

-Granted the CDI operator has been deployed, the Instance Operator spawns a persistent VM similarly to a normal (i.e. non-persistent) one.
-To this end, the selection about which version to create is performed looking at the corresponding field in the `template` spec.
+Provided that the CDI Operator has been deployed, the Instance Operator spawns a persistent VM similarly to a normal (i.e. non-persistent) one.
+To this end, the selection about which kind of VM is wanted, i.e. persistent or not, is performed looking at the corresponding field in the `template` spec.
+In the same way you can choose the size of the persistent disk that the VM will have.

+Focusing on the resources created by the controller, it is worth highlighting that in the persistent case the Instance Operator instantiates a KubeVirt VirtualMachine object instead of a simple VirtualMachineInstance one.
+Indeed, this design choice allows to delegate the start and stop process of a VM to KubeVirt itself.
+Hence, a persistent VM can be easily stopped and started again modifying the `running` field of the Instance resource (optionally through the graphical user interface).

+It is important to notice that the Instance Operator has to watch not only Instance resources but also the DataVolumes associated to them.
+In other words when an Instance or a DataVolume is modified, the controller is triggered and it starts a reconcile process in order to achieve a consistent state in the cluster.
+Since only one specific change in the DataVolume is important (i.e., when the status Phase becomes Succeeded) and a lot of changes in the Instance do not need controller actions (e.g., those affecting the status) a [Predicate](https://sdk.operatorframework.io/docs/building-operators/golang/references/event-filtering/) has been used.
+That function acts before the reconcile, working as a filter and letting the reconcile function be called only in the cases explained before.

+Focusing now on the operator workflow, once the Instance is deployed, the controller starts creating a DataVolume, which triggers the CDI controller that generates two resources: the PVC and the importer pod.
+The PVC represents a request for a PersistentVolume (PV).
+In other words thanks to the PVC a persistent disk is created and reserved for the VM.

+The aim of the importer pod is to extract an image (in this case from a docker registry where it is saved) and load it inside the PVC.
+This process, depending on the size of the image, can take some minutes.
+Once the import is completed, the Phase of the DataVolume becomes Succeeded and the Instance Operator wakes up so that all the other resources are created.

 N.B.
-The process of creating a persistent VirtualMachine can take a bit more time with the respect to a normal one (5-10 mins, depending on the size of the image).
-However when you recreate the VM you will not have to wait such that time.
+The process of creating a persistent VirtualMachine can take, as said, a bit more time with the respect to a normal one (5-10 mins).
+However when you restart the VM you will not have to wait such time.

 ### Build from source